ARTICLE I – NAME

 5.2.
 Special Meetings of Members.
 Special meeting of members may be held at any time, on ten (10) days’ written notice to members, upon request of the President, Secretary, Board or any twenty-five (25) members (one signature per Property).

 5.3.
 Directors.
-The Directors shall meet once a month during May, June, July and August and every other month thereafter during the balance of the year.
+The Directors shall meet monthly with a minimum of eight (8) meetings within a calendar year.
 These meetings will be held at the time and place as they may designate.
 They shall also hold meetings upon request of the President.
 A majority of Directors in office shall constitute a quorum.
+Director meetings will be scheduled no later than November 30th for the coming year.

-5.4.
+5.6.
 Notice of Meetings of Members.
-Unless the date and time of any meeting is published in the Association Directory, at lease ten (10) days prior to the date of any meeting, written notice of the time, place and purpose of such meeting shall be mailed or delivered to each member entitled to vote at the meeting.
+Unless the date and time of any meeting is published in the Association Directory, at least ten (10) days prior to the date of any meeting, written notice of the time, place and purpose of such meeting shall be mailed or delivered to each member entitled to vote at the meeting.

-5.5.
-Attendance And Participation.
-Of the eight (8) annual Board of Director’s meetings, elected Directors shall be required to attend a minimum of six (6) of those Board meetings, unless formally excused by the Board President due to unforeseen circumstances.
+5.7.
+Attendance and Participation.
+Of the eight (8) annual Board of Directors meetings, elected Directors shall be required to attend a minimum of six (6) of those Board meetings, unless formally excused by the Board President due to unforeseen circumstances.
 Further, elected Directors shall be required to actively participate and contribute on committee’s or special projects as directed by the Board President.
-Failure to meet this minimum requirement shall be grounds for removal from the Board of Director’s by majority vote of the Board.
+Failure to meet this minimum requirement shall be grounds for removal from the Board of Directors by majority vote of the Board.

 ARTICLE VI – ELECTION OF DIRECTORS AND OFFICERS